teymzz/spoova/README.md

    ```
    > To use spoova for development on mobile devices once the configuration is done, transfer your new project folder to the root of your local mobile web server (e.g KSWeb).

-   Visit the offline project pack documentation to learn more on how to install the framework and other cli commands.
+   Visit the offline or online project pack documentation as the case may be to learn more on how to install the framework and other cli commands.

 ##### PROJECT DEPLOYMENT
 Deploying a production-ready application requires the use of specially designed functions that help to localize the static resource files such as image, css and javascript files to their current environment.